chencyc123/sts4/Installation.md

 Atom packages can be installed through `Atom > Preferences > Settings > Install`.
 You should install
 - ide-java
+- question for alex - any others? do you get that pre-req ide support one automatically now?

 Then from the Spring Team:
 - boot-java
+- question for alex - what about the properties one?

 Optionally:
 - bosh-yaml